Noble-Lab/casanovo/docs/file_formats.md

 The `spectra_ref` column is essential for connecting predictions back to the corresponding MS/MS spectra in the input file(s).
 This column consists of two parts: the run index and the spectrum reference, separated by a colon.
-- The run index is of the form `ms_run[FILE_INDEX]`, with `FILE_INDEX` refering the corresponding run location in the metadata section.
+- The run index is of the form `ms_run[FILE_INDEX]`, with `FILE_INDEX` referring to the corresponding run location in the metadata section.
 In the typical case when only a single input file was processed, this will be `1`.
 - The spectrum reference can take the form of either a scan number or a spectrum index.
     - When using mzML or mzXML files as input, the spectrum reference will take the form of a scan number, encoded as `scan=SCAN`, with `SCAN` the scan number specified in the input file for this spectrum.
     - When using MGF files as input, the spectrum reference will be an index, encoded as `index=INDEX`, with `INDEX` the zero-based index of the spectrum in its input file.
 This is because MGF is not a standardized format that is not guaranteed to contain specific spectrum identifiers.

 > [!WARNING]
 > Be mindful of the input peak file format when linking Casanovo PSMs to their input spectra.
-> Even when the same raw file is converted to both mzML and MGF, scan numbers in the mzML file will generally not match spectrum indexes in the MGF file, as the former contains both MS and MS/MS spectra while the latter only contains MS/MS spectra.
+> Even when the same raw file is converted to both mzML and MGF, scan numbers in the mzML file will generally not match spectrum indices in the MGF file, as the former contains both MS and MS/MS spectra while the latter only contains MS/MS spectra.

 > [!NOTE]
 > The PSM identifier in the `PSM_ID` column is not necessarily identical to the spectrum index in the `spectra_ref` column, even for MGF files.
-> - `PSM_ID` is one-based, whereas spectrum indexes in `spectra_ref` are zero-based.
+> - `PSM_ID` is one-based, whereas spectrum indices in `spectra_ref` are zero-based.
 > - If multiple predictions are included per spectrum (configuration option `top_match`), each PSM will have a different identifier, but spectrum references will overlap.

 ## Casanovo configuration